A Guide to Doubling Returns for PPC – Testing Ideas Matter

 Pay-per-click advertising (PPC) is a perfect way to encourage brand recognition, draw visitors to your website, and even transform audiences into paying customers – no matter which of your landing pages they end up on.

-As a PPC management agency, we’d advocate for the value of paid ads in any strategy.
+As a digital marketing company, we’d advocate for the value of paid ads in any strategy.
 But to better understand how and why you should leverage it for your brand’s growth, allow us to first discuss with you what PPC is and its role in increasing conversion rates on your landing pages.

 PPC or pay-per-click advertising is an online advertising model where advertisers pay each time one of their online advertisements is clicked by a customer.
 The most common type of PPC ad is paid search, which is basically ads that show up at the top of search engine results pages (SERPs) like Google.